-With so much overlapping of the virtual online world with our real, physical world in the past few decades, it’s getting harder to split ourselves between the two realms.
-The line between online and offline is becoming a blur.
-The result is that we get confused over what’s good for us.
-We get so used to logging online to ‘communicate’ with others without realizing that it’s eating into the time we could’ve spent interacting in person with another.
+In recent decades, the virtual online world has increasingly overlapped with our real, physical world, making it difficult to separate ourselves between the two realms.
+The line between online and offline is becoming blurred, causing confusion about what is truly beneficial for us.
+We often log on to "communicate" with others without realizing that it consumes time we could have spent interacting in person.

-The point of it all is to kickstart the process of tech detox.
-You have to see what the real world has to offer you before you are motivated to stick to a less technology-dependent way of life.
+The goal of this exercise is to initiate the process of a tech detox.
+You must experience what the real world has to offer before you become motivated to adopt a less technology-dependent lifestyle.

-When you start realizing the richness of the acivities you engage offline, such as meeting up with friends for heart-to-heart talks (rather than texting over Whatsapp), having some me-time for your thoughts, practicing mindfulness with whatever it is you’re doing at the moment and so on, you’ll become more open to the idea of living with less technology.
+As you begin to appreciate the richness of offline activities, such as meeting up with friends for heartfelt conversations (rather than texting over WhatsApp), spending time alone with your thoughts, practicing mindfulness in your current activities, and so on, you’ll become more receptive to the idea of living with less technology.

-For some of you, you may want to go all out and cut yourself off from most of these addictions in one go.
-That may mean no TV, no computer, no Internet, no mobile phones for a period of time (say, two weeks)?
+For some of you, you might want to go all out and cut yourselves off from most of these addictions at once.
+This could mean no TV, no computer, no Internet, and no mobile phones for a period of time (say, two weeks).

-Others may prefer to go slower by limiting the amount of time spent on these devices per day, or to simply stop using one particular technology for a while.
-It all depends on your preference and your lifestyle.
+Others may prefer a slower approach, by limiting the amount of time spent on these devices per day or simply stopping the use of one particular technology for a while.
+It all depends on your preference and lifestyle.

 2. Make Plans & Set Goals